How to Spot Authentic Korean Restaurants vs Tourist Traps

 Best Time to Visit: During lunch hours on a hot summer day – expect a queue!
 It's an essential summer experience for many Koreans.

-Why It's Authentic: A single-item specialist, deeply traditional, and has maintained its quality and local patronage for decades.
-The interior is no-frills, focusing purely on the food experience.
+Why It's Authentic: This place is a single-item specialist, deeply traditional, and it's maintained its amazing quality and local patronage for decades.
+The interior?
+It's totally no-frills, focusing purely on giving you an incredible food experience.

 3. Eunjujeong Baekban (은주정 백반집)